 39 Abel Smith St, Te Aro, Wellington

-The Southern Cross Garden Bar and Restaurant was a pub for many decades and then turned into a multi-purpose venue offering breakfast, lunch, dinner and drinks.
-It host bands and runs children-friendly activities.
+The Southern Cross Garden Bar and Restaurant was a pub for many decades before being turned into a multi-purpose venue offering breakfast, lunch, dinner and drinks.
+It hosts bands and runs child-friendly activities.
 Indeed, it is quite a family place in the weekends and it is not unusual to see birthday parties celebrated there.
-The great thing though is it is a huge and complex place, with many nooks and crannies and a whole range of seating options, so if you don’t fancy sitting within earshot of wailing babies or raucous teenagers you will still find a quiet place.
+What I especially like is the wide range of seating options: from the large garden space out back to booths in the middle and tables in the front window.

 Menus, ingredients and opening hours may change.
 Check with eatery before you visit.